flet-dev/website/blog/2025-01-17-flet-v-0-26-release-announcement.md

 * [flet-video](https://pypi.org/project/flet-video/)
 * [flet-webview](https://pypi.org/project/flet-webview/)

-To use a Flet extension in your project, you need to install it first, for example:
+To use a built-in Flet extension in your project, you need to install it first, for example:
 ```
 pip install 'flet[all]' flet-audio
 ```

-## Custom extensions
+## User extensions

 Flet now makes it easy to create and build projects with your custom controls based on Flutter widgets or Flutter 3rd-party packages: